gandrav07/oozie-coordinator-use-cases/How-To-Contribute.md

 ### What to consider before contributing

 Most likely than not, your interest in contributing to Oozie comes from the need to scratch a proverbial itch.
 Of course, the best way to scratch your own itch is to let somebody else do that.
-Thus before doing anything else, consider:
+Thus before [promoting](http://www.hostgatorpromocodez.com) anything else, consider:

 1. subscribing yourself to the [oozie-users](http://groups.yahoo.com/group/Oozie-users/join) mailing list and make sure you get all the feeds for Oozie from the GitHub